intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/standalone/README.md

 ./standalone/start-spark-standalone-driver-sgx.sh
 ```

-## 2. Run pyspark examples
+## Run PySpark examples

-To run the pyspark examples in spark standalone mode, you only need to replace the following command in spark local mode command:
+To run the PySpark examples in spark standalone mode, you only need to replace the following command in spark local mode command:

 ```bash
 --master 'local[4]' \